 In 2012 they formed a property management division to manage annual rental homes and moved the base office of operations to Shine Avenue in the Market Common.
 In 2014 they expanded their operational scope of service to include sales agents and opened an office on Howard Avenue in the SoHo shops area.

-In 2016, the Insider was birthed when Jim’s daughter Megan, who is a graphics and photography graduate from Coastal Carolina, decided to join the staff to help craft the newspaper.
+In 2016, the Insider was formed when Jim’s daughter Megan, who is a graphics and photography graduate from Coastal Carolina, decided to join the staff to help craft a publication.

-“Early on,” Jim continues, “John and I knew that the Insider could be a vehicle that we were looking for to help promote Properties at the Market Common.
-Today, we have a community paper that is 28 pages with 11,000 direct mail distributions, and 6,000 papers within our rack distributions.
+“Early on,” Jim continues, “John and I knew that the Insider could be the vehicle that we were looking for to help promote Properties at the Market Common.
+Today, we have a community paper that is twenty-eight pages with 11,000 direct mail distributions, and 6,000 papers within our rack distributions.

-Jim and John invite everyone to stop by the Properties at the Market Common office for a cup of Joe and just experience a community based business that is crafted by them, especially for you.
+Jim and John invite everyone to stop by the Properties at the Market Common office for a cup of Joe and to experience a community-based business that is crafted by them, especially for you.